jqi41/Pytorch-Tensor-Train-Network/README.md

 ## Paper Citation:

 ### Note that the implementation of the PyTorch codes are not totally the same as our Tensorflow codes for the experimental setups in [1] Qi et al. ICASSP 2020 and [2] Qi et al.TSP.
+Parts of Pytorch backbone are initialized and based on the T3F project.
+We sincerely thank the authors.
 This repo is released for general use and also included some image TTN examples.
 If you are interested on reproducing the results of [1] and [2] please contact. (jqi41 at gatech dot edu)